 Occupations and Workforce

-When you are in Thelma, you'll notice that it is more blue-collar than most other communities in America.
-35.31% of Thelma’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Thelma is generally considered to be a blue-collar town.
+35.31% of the Thelma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thelma is a town of service providers, construction workers and builders and sales and office workers.
 There are especially a lot of people living in Thelma who work in office and administrative support (15.13%), food service (13.77%) and sales jobs (8.92%).

 Setting & Lifestyle